 +1 Production from every Basic Resource

 Knowledge is there to provide a large amount of two things: Science and Culture.
-These will vastly accelerate the speed of your researches and allow you to acquire even more Virtues.
+These will vastly accelerate the speed of your research and allow you to acquire even more Virtues.
 For this reason, acquiring Knowledge virtues is always recommended.

 Knowledge can be combined with the other trees to really bring out the personality of your colony and your approach.
 When combined with Might, it will allow you to acquire advanced military units that are technologically superior to your rivals, allowing for easy conquering and domination.

 Combine Knowledge with Prosperity and you’ll get a rapidly growing, advanced civilization way ahead of the rest.
 Knowledge also combines well with Industry to boom small colonies forward and make them as important as those twice or thrice their size.

 - 5 Virtues – +10% Culture in every City

 - 10 Virtues – +10% Science in every City

 - 15 Virtues – Choose 1 Free Technology